pawpflawf/wolf-command/README.md

 ### Features ###
 - Full stand / sit control over your tamed wolves
 - Long range attacking
+- Safely untame your unwanted wolves

 ### Feature To Do ###
 - Disable damaging wolves with trigger stick
 - Mass change wolf collar color (option for sitting / standing / all / set number)
 - Set sitting / standing off collar color
 - Implement 'middle-man' transport to extend target range from default 16 to preferred 40
-- Command to untame wolves

 ### Integration To Do ###
 - Factions: auto-attacks enemy factions in range